xiGUAwanOU/easy-vue-test-2/README.md

-# EVT2
-Easy vue test 2
+# Easy Vue Test 2

 ## Goal
 The previous easy-vue-test has an awkward API.
 It is very hard to extend its functionality with TypeScript.
 EVT2 is the next generation of easy-vue-test to provide a better API.